-Tickle your cool weather cravings with this selection of wines that go with the season.
+Tackle your cool weather cravings with this selection of Fall wines that go with the season.
+This trio offers more complex flavors and lovely colors to adorn your bar.

 Cloudy Bay Sauvignon Blanc 2015 The latest vintage from the winery known for putting New Zealand Sauvignon Blancs on the map.
 Cloudy Bay Sauvignon Blanc is a zesty and refreshing wine that is perfect for the crisp fall months.
 TASTING NOTES: mouthwatering notes of grapefruit, lemongrass, supported by subtle tropical notes.
 The racy acidity levels pairs best with seafood and fall green veggies such as kale, chard and Brussel sprouts. $28. cloudybay.co.nz